Same-sex marriage and contraception at risk after abortion ruling, U.S. House panel told - NewsBreak

 “John was nearing the end of his life and they had the right to ignore a dying man’s most important relationship, to ignore any request or decision John and I made as husbands.
 Is that moral?
 Is that just?
 Is that right?”
 Obergefell said.

-After his husband died, Obergefell testified, Ohio officials wouldn’t put his name as the surviving spouse on Arthur’s death certificate.
+After his husband died, Obergefell testified, they continued to be unequal, as Ohio wouldn’t put his name as the surviving spouse on Arthur’s death certificate.

 Sarah Warbelow, legal director for the Human Rights Campaign, told the panel the Supreme Court’s majority opinion on abortion, drafted by Justice Samuel Alito, is “terrifying.”